brytonh/rat-groupme/README.md

 app.py, runtime.txt, requirements.txt, Procfile, and commands.txt are all necessary on the
 heroku app-side.

 The rat.ps1 will need to be ran from the client.
+The rat.ps1 will run commands via a powershell session.
+Anything you can run in powershell, you can run remotely with this RAT.
+I've also added a screenshot and file upload function.

 ## Steps to Reproduce
 1. Setup a Python HerokuApp using the files I've provided.
 Heroku Git is a magical thing.